We are a vibrant, historic church.

 - 8:00 AM – Holy Eucharist with music and the Flowering of the Cross

-- 9:45 AM – Children’s Easter Egg Hunt (between services) held in our historic churchyard.
-Children will enjoy meeting the Easter Bunny.
+- Canceled due to Rain: 9:45 AM – Children’s Easter Egg Hunt (between services)

 320 Years of Celebrating the Resurrection